How-to guides

 _images/howto-7.png

-Discrete functions in forms
+Discrete functions in the forms

-We can use finite element functions inside the form by interpolating them at quadrature points.
 For example, consider a fixed-point iteration for the nonlinear problem

 \[\begin{split}\begin{aligned} -\nabla \cdot ((u + \tfrac{1}{10})\nabla u) &= 1 \quad \text{in $\Omega$}, \\ u &= 0 \quad \text{on $\partial \Omega$}. \end{aligned}\end{split}\]

-We repeatedly find \(u_{k+1} \in H^1_0(\Omega)\) which satisfies
+We can repeatedly find \(u_{k+1} \in H^1_0(\Omega)\) which satisfies

-\[\int_\Omega (u_{k} + \tfrac{1}{10}) \nabla u_{k+1} \cdot \nabla v \,\mathrm{d}x = \int_\Omega v\,\mathrm{d}x\]
+\[\int_\Omega (u_{k} + \tfrac{1}{10}) \nabla u_{k+1} \cdot \nabla v \,\mathrm{d}x = \int_\Omega v\,\mathrm{d}x \quad \forall v \in H^1_0(\Omega).\]

-for every \(v \in H^1_0(\Omega)\).
-The bilinear form depends on the previous solution \(u_k\).
+The bilinear form depends on the previous solution \(u_k\) which can be defined as follows:

 >>> import skfem as fem